mysociety/alaveteli/docs/installing/manual_install.md

     See the [general email troubleshooting guide]({{ page.baseurl }}/docs/installing/email#general-email-troubleshooting).

-*   **Various tests fail with "Your PostgreSQL connection does not support unescape_bytea.
-Try upgrading to pg 0.9.0 or later."**

-    You have an old version of `pg`, the ruby postgres driver.
-In Ubuntu, for example, this is provided by the package `libdbd-pg-ruby`.

-    Try upgrading your system's `pg` installation, or installing the pg gem with `gem install pg`

 *   **Some of the tests relating to mail are failing, with messages like "when using TMail should load an email with funny MIME settings' FAILED"**